-Income-Eligible Households: Per the 2024 Long-Term Renewable Resources Procurement Plan and Section 1-56(b) of the IPA Act (20 ILCS 3855/1-56(b)) as amended by Public Act 103-1066, in ILSFA, Income-Eligible Households are "'low-income households' means persons and families whose income does not exceed 80% of area median income, adjusted for family size and revised every year."
+Income-Eligible Households: Per the 2024 Long Term Renewable Resources Procurement Plan2024 Long-Term Renewable Resources Procurement Plan and Section 1-56(b) of the IPA Act (20 ILCS 3855/1-56(b}));)) as amended by Public Act 103-1066, in ILSFA, Income-Eligible Households are "'low-income households' meaningmeans persons and families whose income does not exceed 80% of area median income, adjusted for family size and revised every 5 years'

 Income-Eligible Communities (IECs): Income-Eligible Communities, or IECs, are defined as census tracts that have a majority (50% or greater) of households earning 80% or less of area median income (AMI).
 A map and address look-up tool are available for addresses in the state for identifying these communities.
-For ILSFA, IECs are considered

-"low-income communities" per the 2024 Long-Term Renewable Resources Procurement Plan.
+For ILSFA, IECs are considered "low-income communities" per the 2024 Long-Term Renewable Resources Procurement Plan.